 NCAA championship hosts are encouraged to explore in-venue entertainment options during the championship to keep fans engaged, excited and to enhance the atmosphere for both the fans and student-athletes.
 Various potential areas of in-venue entertainment and the guidelines associated with them are discussed below.
-Please discuss any forms of in-venue entertainment you would recommend with your NCAA staff point person for suggestions and approval.
+Please discuss any forms of in-venue entertainment you would recommend with your NCAA championship manager for approval.